nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Section content banner ####

-Any content description for a section **MUST** be applicable to the whole section (apply to all subsections) and **SHOULD NOT** be replicated in the subsection content banner.
+Any content description for a section **SHOULD** be applicable to the whole section (apply to all subsections) and **SHOULD NOT** be replicated in the subsection content banner.

 #### Subsection content banner ####

-Any exclusion descriptions for a subsection **MUST** be applicable to that subsection only.
-Where the exclusion description applies to more than one subsection (but not all), it **MUST** be repeated in the applicable subsections.
+Any exclusion descriptions for a subsection **SHOULD** be applicable to that subsection only.
+Where the exclusion description applies to more than one subsection (but not all), it **SHOULD** be repeated in the applicable subsections.
 A subsection exclusion description **SHOULD NOT** be replicated as section content.

 ### Date banner ###

-The provider **MUST** supply all matching dates/times - for example, the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.
+The provider **MUST** supply all matching data, where applicable, the consumer supplied or default dates/times, for example, the period 2011-05-23 to 2011-05-27 includes all items with times from the start of the 23rd May through to the end of the 27th of May.

 If no end date is supplied, the provider **MUST** supply all data from start date onwards (including future where applicable).